 What is Carbon Arc Welding?

-Carbon arc welding (CAW) is a process that produces the coalescence of metals by heating them with an arc between a non-consumable carbon (graphite) electrode and the workpiece.
-In carbon-arc welding, a carbon electrode is used to produce an electric arc between the electrode and the materials being bonded.
+Carbon arc welding (CAW) produces heat by an electric arc struck between a non-consumable carbon (graphite) electrode and the metal workpiece.
+The concept is simply using a carbon electrode to create the arc that is the heat source used to join the metals.

 The History Behind